ztyankov/100-days-of-code/log.md

     - Learn and experiment with server side rendering frameworks and technologies.
     - Work on a personal project idea about building habits.

-**Thoughts:** This sounds like an interesting idea for building a habit.
+**Thoughts:** I'm trying to get into the habit of learning and experimenting with technologies, tools and frameworks that I don't get to use in my day-to-day work.
+This sounds like a good way of achieving that goal.
+This is sprint 0.
+Let's see how things go.
 I don't know how I feel about tweeting about this challenge every day though.

 **Link(s) to work**